fast01/cursor-flow/README.md

-# cursor-flow
+# FluidCursor
-A small **cursor-effect app** for macos with little resource usages!
+FluidCursor, is a small **cursor-effect app** for macos with little resource usages!
 And with a usefull "cmd+tab" function to reopen minimized window.

 | effects | English Translation | marks / 常见场景 |